witheve/docs/src/tutorials/quickstart.md

   [#school name: “East”, address: "5678 Broad Street"]
 ```

-Let's display the address of the school each student attends.
-Although `#student`s and `#school`s are in different records, **we can relate two records by associating attributes from one record with attributes from the other.** In this case, we want to relate the `name` attribute on `#schools` with the `school` attribute on `#students`.
+What if we want to display the address of the school each student attends?
+Although `#student`s and `#school`s are in different records, **we can relate two records by associating attributes from one record with attributes from the other.** This is an operation known as [joining][joins].
+In this case, we want to relate the `name` attribute on `#schools` with the `school` attribute on `#students`.
 This compares the values of the attributes between records, and matches up those with the same value.
 For instance, since Celia's school is "East", she can join with the `#school` named "East".

 Our first attempt may come out looking a little something like this: